 --pants are off the floor when the dancer is standing in bare feet.
 I realize many parents like to buy pants longer so children can grow into them, but in this case long pants present a safety hazard because they can cause a dancer to trip.
 Parents who are concerned about pants length should consider shorts or leggings, both of which can be worn a bit long without presenting a tripping hazard.

-All dancers will need Irish dance shoes by November lst.
+All dancers in leveled classes will need Irish dance shoes by November lst.

 Soft Shoe--Irish soft shoes for girls, soft-soled jazz shoes for boys.

 Hard Shoe--Irish hard shoes (all levels but Children's Level I, which uses tap shoes).